verdexhq/verdex-mcp/examples/CHEAT_SHEET.md

 ## 🎓 Best Practices

 ### ✅ DO:
-- Always start with `get_ancestors` to understand hierarchy
+- Always start with `resolve_container` to understand hierarchy
 - Use `data-testid` when available
 - Prefer content filtering over position (nth)
 - Scope selectors to logical containers